 Of all your travels, which city or place inspires you the most?
 Why?

-What inspired you to study to become a potter?
+What inspired you to study to become a glass sculptor?

 Where do you get your inspirations for your work?